What we do . . .

 The Christmas lights along The Street, on either side of the row of shops, were increased last year to include 5 new motifs.

-Although it was not possible to display hanging baskets last year Tongham participated in the Guildford in Bloom scheme, submitting photographs from across the village, and were awarded a Silver Certificate.
-This will be taken forward this year by entering again and encouragement is given to everyone to get involved wherever possible to add colour and interest to the village scene – and we have been assured that the hanging baskets will be in place!
+Although it was not possible to display hanging baskets in 2020 Tongham participated in the Guildford in Bloom scheme, submitting photographs from across the village, and were awarded a Silver Certificate.
+This will be taken forward in 2021 by entering again and encouragement is given to everyone to get involved wherever possible to add colour and interest to the village scene – and we have been assured that the hanging baskets will be in place!